 Potential complementarities and synergies regarding common objectives between Erasmus+ and other EU instruments and flagship Programmes are foreseen.
 As so, better synergies and complementarities will increase coherence between expenditure Programmes and allow effective cooperation to respond adequately to societal challenges.
 These programmes are supported by different instruments, with independent modus operandi and intervention logic, different modes of management and architecture.
 For these reasons their interaction can generate converging effects.
 Synergies should be sought whenever feasible and bringing more added value.
-With the "Seal of Excellence", to be awarded to projects that although meeting the required quality criteria cannot be funded due to budgetary restrictions, projects may apply for alternative funding, as foreseen within the framework of the Erasmus+ Programme 2021-2027.
+With the "Seal of Excellence" (whose terms of application are still under internal analysis), to be awarded to projects that although meeting the required quality criteria cannot be funded due to budgetary restrictions, projects may apply for alternative funding, as foreseen within the framework of the Erasmus+ Programme 2021-2027.